GaloisInc/ivorylang-org/pages/ivory-tools.md

 The command line arguments expected by `Ivory.Compile.C.CmdlineFrontend.compile` can be found by running a compile program with the --help flag.

+## Assertion Verification

+Support for verifying user- and compiler- inserted assertions in Ivory programs is provided by the [`ivory-model-check`][ivory-model-check] package.

 ## Optimization Passes

 Ivory optimization passes are implemented in the